mogenslund/liquid/README.md

  * <b>Embedding</b> the editor into your your application.
 Include the &lambda;iquid to your project and use it as part of your program or for debugging and patching, just like you already do with the REPL, but with some advantages: It is easier to open a file with code and execute parts of it, or jump between snippets, do modifications, and execute again.
 Example: I have a file with snippets like: `(patch "myserver")`, `(status "myserver")` and `(run-test "name-of-test")`.
 I just modify "myserver", if needed, and press "e" to execute the command.

-## Status of the application
-Most of the basic features I want are in place, but needs to be described further and polished.

-The extension system also needs to mature, with best practices and well-defined integration points.
-I may still have to do changes to some basic structures to accommodate this.

-#### Known bugs
-No known bugs at the moment.

-### Leiningen
-Clone the github project and execute the command below to generate a jar file

-    lein uberjar

-or just to run

-    lein run

 ## Dependencies
 Right now the only dependency is Clojure itself.
 I would like to keep it that way, as for core functionality.
 When starting Liquid, any resources can just be added to the classpath, and the code will be available from inside Liquid.
 So it is not a limitation to Liquid, it just means that anything requiring other dependencies should be implemented as plugins and be loaded together with Liquid.
 Extensions can be loaded through a .liq file in the home folder.